 This post will certainly be controversial if you are following standard health advice.
-But after exploring the evidence, I am more convinced than ever of the harm that polyunsaturated oils can cause to our bodies and our overall health.
+But after exploring the evidence, I am more convinced than ever that polyunsaturated oils can cause incredible harm to our overall health.

 Healthy fats are essential for proper cell function

 Where do these “pseudo” fats come from?
-Most of the cooking oils used by manufacturers these days are omega-6 oils.
-More troubling though, is that they are processed and refined in such a way that makes them toxic to the body.
+Most of the fats used by manufacturers these days are omega-6.
+More troubling though is that they are processed and refined in such a way that makes them toxic to the body.
 This is because manufacturers use high heat and/ or the use of chemical solvents to extract the oils from their sources.
 Here is a brief description of the process.

 - Seeds, kernels, fruits and nuts are hulled and ground which exposes their oils to air and light and begins the rancidity process which creates free radical oxidation.
 After hulling, the pulp is then cooked for up to 2 hours at extremely high temperatures creating even more free radicals.
 The subsequent pressing of the seeds continues to expose the oil to more heat causing a chemical reaction that creates the same chemical constituent as plastic, varnish and shellac, and the final process of deodorizing and bleaching continues the damage that severely alters a once natural product.

 - Another method of removing the oil from the raw source uses chemical solvents, which again infuses the oil with free radicals.
 After the initial heating and chemical processing of the oils, they are then “de-gummed” using phosphoric acid and high temperatures to remove impurities and nutrients, all the while increasing rancidity.
 To remove the free fatty acids and minerals from the oil a sodium hydroxide lye and high temperatures are used.
 A final bleaching of the oil removes any undesirable pigments, and a final deodorizing with high temperatures removes any pungent odors and tastes.